Cap Penalties

 The 1.10 ADP on Sadiq implies he produces TE1-TE6 numbers within two years.
 The realistic projection is TE10-TE14 in year two and TE6-TE10 by year three.
 That production exists, but it does not justify a first-round rookie pick price.

 The structural problem is the Jets passing offense.
-Justin Fields produces volatile passing weeks.
-The team's WR1 is Garrett Wilson, who eats targets at a top-five rate.
-Sadiq is the third option in the passing game in a low-volume offense.
+Geno Smith on a bridge deal is the projected starter, and the team only ran 12-personnel on 14% of snaps in 2025.
+The team's WR1 is a returning-from-injury Garrett Wilson, who eats targets at a top-five rate.
+Sadiq is the second-or-third option in the passing game in a scheme that does not feature the tight end.
 That stat line is not TE5.

 The pattern

 All three names share a common shape.
 The athletic profile is real.
-The draft capital is real (round one for Sadiq, round two for Price, round three for Allar).
+The draft capital is real (round one for Sadiq, round one for Price at pick 32, round three for Allar).
 The dynasty market reads the talent plus the capital and prices the asset at first-round rookie pick rates.
 The depth chart, the contract context, and the offensive environment then drag the realistic production back to second-round rookie pick value.

 Pay attention to the situation.
 The talent does not produce in a vacuum.
 The price has to reflect the path, not the player.